rkq/docs/java_platform.md

 1. You schedule a task with a given delay.
 2. The task gets inserted into the Schedule-Task-Queue of the EventLoop.
 3. The EventLoop checks on every run to see if tasks need to get executed then.
 4. If there's a task, the EventLoop will execute it right away and remove it from the queue.
 5. The EventLoop waits for the next run and starts over again with step 4.
 Because of this implementation, the scheduled execution may be not 100% accurate.
 This is fine for most use cases given that it allows for almost no overhead within Netty.
 But what if you need more accurate execution?
 It's easy.
 You'll need to use another implementation of ScheduledExecutorService that's not part of Netty.
 Just remember that if you don't follow Netty's thread model protocol, you'll need to synchronize the concurrent access on your own.
 Do this only if you must.
-### ChannelHandler and ChannelPipeline
-**Blocking Operations**
-While the I/O thread must not be blocked at all, thus prohibiting any direct blocking operations within your ChannelHandler, there is a way to implement this requirement.
-You can specify an EventExecutorGroup when adding ChannelHandlers to the ChannelPipeline.
-This EventExecutorGroup will then be used to obtain an EventExecutor, which will execute all the methods of the ChannelHandler.
-This EventExecutor will use a different thread from the I/O thread, thus freeing up the EventLoop.

 ## Middlewares

 ### Tomcat